 - Coastal permits by the Army Corp of Engineers - Eric Swanson & Jessica Grannis

 Preemption of state fuel standards – States have developed some of the most progressive low-carbon fuel standards and markets for carbon trading.
 The industry is challenging the leading state, California, on constitutional and preemption grounds.
-We work with several states to preserve state authority (legislation, rulemaking, litigation) and minimize the impact of the industry lawsuits.
+We have assisted states with their analysis of state authority (legislation, rulemaking, litigation) as they respond to the industry lawsuits.